PagP332/TrackingAppGroq/README.md

 !
 Work in Progress !

+Project Start: 02-27-2025
-Expense Tracker with AI capaiblities using Groq.
-Created in React Native and JavaScript
+Expense Tracker with AI capabilities using Groq.
+Created in React Native, powered by Supabase and Groq